Frequently Asked Questions

 - In-the-Ear (ITE)

 - In-the-Canal (ITC)

 How much do hearing aids cost?

-Not all hearing aids are alike.
 Much like all technology devices, hearing aid costs are dependent upon your individual needs.
 Chicago Hearing Services offers several different hearing aids to meet your budget, your needs, and your lifestyle.
 Chicago Hearing Services also has different service plans available to best suit your needs and budget as well.
-It is important to meet with Dr. Vetter-Toalson today to discuss your options.
+It is important to meet with our doctors to discuss your options.

 Does Chicago Hearing Services carry batteries?

 Yes, we sell proline batteries, which last longer compared to store bought batteries.
-You can also be assured that they are the proper size so there is no intermittent issues.
+You can also be assured that they are the proper size so there are no intermittent issues.

 Do I need two hearing aids?

 In most cases, yes.
 Your brain gathers information from both ears and helps you understand speech.
 Having two hearing aids helps you understand speech more easily, reduces your hearing effort in background noise, and helps to localize sounds.
 The audiologist will recommend what is best for you based on your hearing loss.